Do current School of Music students pay any facilities related fees?

-The Mead Witter Foundation Concert Hall seats 413 (plus 8 wheelchair access) on the main floor; 153 (plus 2 wheelchair access) in the balcony; and seats 85 on bench seats in a choir loft.
-Total seat count is 661.
+The Mead Witter Foundation Concert Hall seats 413 (plus eight wheelchair access) on the main floor; 153 (plus two wheelchair access) in the balcony; and seats 85 on bench seats in a choir loft, to total 661.
 A series of coffers—circular, recessed or projecting panels—along the walls also absorb and reflect sound back into the concert hall.
 Two 50,000 cubic-feet floating concrete reverberation chambers on the second floor, covered in fabric, are installed 30 feet high on each side of the concert hall stage.
 The chambers absorb sound and reflect it back out into the audience.
 Motorized curtains can be drawn around the walls to adjust the level of “live” sound in the hall.
 The hall is named for the Mead Witter Foundation of Wisconsin Rapids, which provided a $25 million gift to the Hamel Music Center.

 Collins Recital Hall